Practical BET measurements

 Know your sample

-- Can it be heated, exposed to vacuum ?
+- Can it be heated ?
+Can it be exposed to vacuum ?

 - How long must it be degassed ?

-- Zinc, Magnesium can evaporate when heated in vacuum.
+- Even metals, such as Zinc and Magnesium can evaporate when heated in vacuum.

 - Is there a risk of damaging it ?